Today (March 11, 2015): Review of the Sofitel Legend The Grand Amsterdam (Netherlands).

 - WiFi is complimentary throughout the hotel and of excellent quality.

 - The speciality of the hotel’s fabulous restaurant “Bridges” is a local fresh fish served in a Dutch way.
-The “Bridges” serves also rich choice of other dishes of the Dutch cuisine with a contemporary French twist.
+The “Bridges” serves also rich choice of other dishes of the Dutch cuisine with a French twist.
 The professional connoisseurs must have liked its kitchen and service because within a year the Bridges got its first Michelin star.
 The hotel has also a bistro (Le Petit Bistro), a cosy library, a cocktail bar and a traditional Dutch brown cafe style bar called “Flying Dutchman”.

 - Breakfast is served in Bridges Restaurant and is presented buffet style with hot dishes served on an a la carte basis.
 There is large, nicely presented spread of fresh fruit, cereals, breads/pastries, juices and cold meats & cheeses to keep everyone happy.
 The hot dishes included various egg dishes, pancakes, bacon etc, and guests are offered a complementary glass of sparkling wine to accompany their breakfast, should they wish.
 The staff will do their best to meet your request if you want something that is not listed on the menu.
 Breakfast can also be served in your room at no extra cost if it’s included in your room package.